 Buying a freezer?
 Our test results and buying guide will help you make the right choice.

-We've tested 4 chest freezers, and we also explain what to look for when buying a chest or vertical model and provide tips for getting the best out of your freezer.
+We've tested 6 chest and 3 upright freezers, and we also explain what to look for when buying a chest or vertical model and provide tips for getting the best out of your freezer.

 Note: if you're after a combination fridge-freezer, see our separate Fridge-freezers report.

 |Fisher & Paykel H220|

 For test results for combination fridge-freezers see our separate Fridge-freezers report.

 - Temperature performance: We check how well the freezer maintains even temperatures.
 We also check how it copes with ambient temperature change – and whether the freezer allows a good range of temperature choices and the controls’ mid setting gives an appropriate temperature.

 - Energy efficiency: We check energy use and comparative energy efficiency of the models.